BenKuhnhaeuser/TrainingInPhylogenomics/README.md

 * **step 1:** assembly of gene sequences from samples
 * **step 2** organising sequences into gene sets, aligning the genes and  using the alignments to estimate a species tree

 It is assumed that target capture data is being used and available in the form of Illumina short pair end reads.
 At the end of this section, there are links to existing more detailed documentation on how to run the programs.
-Following this section there a some details on computing requirements and a section that summarizes the commands required for a complete analysis.
+Following this section there are some details on computing requirements and a section that summarizes the commands required for a complete analysis.

 ### Sequencing data quality checks
 * Adaptor trimming